Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 we get that

 It is worth noting that this upper bound is not optimal and heavily dependent on the decomposition chosen.
-We also consider $\widetilde{\G}_{d,q}^n$ the subspace of $\G_{d,q}^n$ whose every element are polynomial in the variables $U_{i,I},V_{i,I},Z_j$ and
+We also consider $\widetilde{\G}_{d,q}^n$ the subspace of $\G_{d,q}^n$ whose every element is a polynomial in the variables $U_{i,I},V_{i,I},Z_j$ and

 Then ${L}^{T_{n+1}}_{\alpha_n,\beta_n,\gamma_n,\delta_n}$ maps $\widetilde{\G}_{d,q}^n$ to $\widetilde{\G}_{d,q}^{n+1}$.
 Let $Q\in \widetilde{\G}_{d,q}^n$, we have that